MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-rollup-fields.md

 ## Examples

 Let’s take a look at several rollup column examples.
-We’ll aggregate data for a record from the related records with and without using a hierarchy.
-We’ll also aggregate data for a record from related activities and activities indirectly related to a record via the ActivityParty table.
+We’ll aggregate data for a row from the related rows with and without using a hierarchy.
+We’ll also aggregate data for a row from related activities and activities indirectly related to a row via the ActivityParty table.
 In each example, we define the rollup column by using the Field Editor.
 To open the Field Editor, open solution explorer and expand **Components** > **tables**.
 Select the table you want and select **Fields**.
 Choose **New**.
 In the editor, provide the required information for the column, including the **Field Type** and **Data Type**.
 In the **Field Type**, select **Rollup**, after you have selected the data type.
 The data types include decimal or whole numbers, currency, and date/time.
 Choose the **Edit** button next to the **Field Type**.
 This takes you to the rollup column definition editor.
 The rollup column definition consists of three sections: **Source table**, **Related table** and **Aggregation**.

 -   In the **Source table** section, you specify the table for which the rollup column is defined and whether or not you aggregate over a hierarchy.
-You can add filters with multiple conditions to specify the records in the hierarchy you want to use for rollup.
+You can add filters with multiple conditions to specify the rows in the hierarchy you want to use for rollup.

 -   In the **Related table** section, you specify the table over which you aggregate.
 This section is optional when you choose to rollup over the hierarchy on the source table.
-You can add filters with multiple conditions to specify which related records to use in the calculation.
+You can add filters with multiple conditions to specify which related rows to use in the calculation.
 For example, you include the revenue from the open opportunities with an annual revenue greater than $1000.

 -   In the **Aggregate** section, you specify the metric you want to compute.
 You can choose available aggregate functions, such as SUM, COUNT, MIN, MAX or AVG.

-### Aggregate data for a record from related records
+### Aggregate data for a row from related rows

 In this example, a hierarchy is not used.
 The total estimated revenue is calculated for an account, from the related open opportunities.

 ![Aggregate the estimated revenue for an account](media/rollup-column-no-hierarchy.png)

-### Aggregate data for a record from the child records, over the hierarchy
+### Aggregate data for a row from the child records, over the hierarchy

 In this example, we calculate the total estimated revenue of an opportunity including the child opportunities, over the hierarchy.

 ![Aggregate estimated revenue, opportunity hierarchy](media/rollup-column-hierarchy-self.png)

-### Aggregate data for a record from the related records, over the hierarchy
+### Aggregate data for a row from the related records, over the hierarchy

 In this example, we calculate the total estimated revenue of open opportunities across all accounts, over the hierarchy.

 ![Aggregate estimated revenue over account hierarchy](media/rollup-column-hierarchy.png)

-### Aggregate data for a record from all related activities
+### Aggregate data for a row from all related activities

 In this example, we calculate the total time spent and billed from all activities related to an account.
 This may include time spent on the phone, at appointments, or on  custom activities.